Alber Castelau

-José Alberto Castelau de Roa (born 13 January 2009) is a footballer player who plays as a goalkeeper for Real Madrid.
-Born in Spain, he has represented Spain and Argentina at youth international level.
+José Alberto Castelau de Roa (born 13 January 2009) is a professional footballer player who plays as a goalkeeper for La Liga side Real Madrid.
+Born in Spain, he represents Argentina at international level.

 Club career

 As a youth player, Castelau joined the youth academy of Spanish side Parla Escuela.
 Following his stint there, he joined the youth academy of Spanish La Liga side Real Madrid at the age of eight.

 International career

-Castelau is a Spain and Argentina youth international.
+Castelau was born in Spain to an Argentine father and Spanish mother, and holds dual citizenship.
+He is a Spain and Argentina youth international.
 During October 2024, he played for the Argentina national under-15 football team at the 2023 South American U-15 Championship.